|

 In

-addition to trapping lubricant which helps casting release and improves
+addition to trapping lubricant which helps casting release, the molten metal

 The residual die lubricant film insulates the